nagimov/adxl345spi/README.md

 ## Code features

 Due to limitations of I2C bus, it is impossible to obtain a maximal sampling rate through I2C interface.
-Therefore, SPI interface is used to get 3200 samples per second, which is the upper limit of ADXL345 chip itself.
+Therefore, SPI interface is used to get 3200 count per second, which is the upper limit of ADXL345 chip itself.
 SPI bus data transfer rate is set to 2 Mbps, to ensure no readings are lost during transmission.

 For the console output, the downsampling is achieved using `sleep()` calls between transmissions, providing someway